NikKowPHP/social-brain/chapters/chapter-9.md

 1.  **Identify the Opportunity:** Who is one person in your life with whom you'd like to have a slightly deeper connection?
 2.  **Plan the Performance:** How could you integrate the three tools?
-3.  **The Debrief:** After the conversation, reflect on the experience.
+3.  **The Debrief (Data Analysis):** After the conversation, analyze the data from your "social sonar ping."
+What was the response?
+Did they reciprocate, ignore, or shut down?
+What does this data tell you about the current level of trust in that relationship?
 What felt most difficult?
-What, if anything, felt different?
 4.  **Path to Adaptive:** How could using the Trust Protocol help you strengthen your least-dominant brain profile?